hackervera/CouchCash/README.md

 Check out [CouchDB: The Definitive Guide](http://guide.couchdb.org/) for more info on setting up couchdb.
 You can also get free hosting from [CouchOne](http://www.couchone.com/).

-To check and see how much you owe to other people, issue this command:
+To check and see how much you owe, or how much other people owe you, issue this command:
 `ruby account.rb`

-I am **extending this** so that you can see who owes you money.
-Should be added fairly soon.

 **Example Output**
 > tyler@hosting:~/social$ ruby account.rb
 > You owe max (maxoemail@gmail.com) 25
+> test () owes you 15

 That will check all the documents on the network for your records signed with your public id